IrrigationEngineer/Smart_Irrigation-and-Fertigation-Decision-Making-Engine/README.md

 ### Crop Nutrient Model

 The nutrients of crops are their nutrients, that is, water-soluble fertilizers here.
 Water-soluble fertilizers are important components of crop nutrition.
-Here we mainly introduce the interaction between most used fertilizers and their role in promoting of crop yields.
+Here we mainly introduce the interaction between major compound fertilizers and their role in promoting of crop yields.

 ### Parameter Calibration Method